Writing a competitive offer when buying a home allows you to get your offer accepted. The first time.

 Appeal to the emotions of the seller.
 Yes, buying a home is a financial transaction, but it is also an emotional one.
 The seller is attached to the home, has memories there, has worked to refurbish it and make it what it is today.
 Likewise, you have an emotional attachment to it…that feeling of “this is the one” when you walk through the front doors.
 In a competitive market especially, a creative way to add to your offer is to write a personal letter to the seller explaining why you love the home so much, how you see your family living there and give your emotional plea.
 What you say may just be the push that seller needs to choose your offer.

-So, rely upon your Realtor, who spends hours of the week in the market knowing the ins and outs of the homes listed, sold and that didn’t sell.
+So, rely upon your Realtor, who spends hours of his or her week in the market knowing the ins and outs of the homes listed, sold and that didn’t sell.
 Use a number you know you can afford, and is a fair selling price in the market.
 And, keep in mind that selling and buying a home is an emotional transaction.
 Get your offer accepted the first time!

 Looking for a new home?
 I would love to help you.
 Contact me today to get started!
-I have years of expertise in our market as both a buying and selling agent and I would love to help you.
+I have years of expertise in the market as both a buying and selling agent and would love to help you.
 Follow me on Facebook to see my current listings, goings on in the area and more!